KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This project is still in a very early stage.
 Feedback is very welcome.

-## get_wiki.sh
+## create_modules_list.js

-This script fetches the wiki that contains the list of the modules.
+This script parses the list of modules.
+Then it collects information for each module found from the module's `package.json` (if available).
+From the collected information it creates a JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.

 ## get_modules.py